dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Field | Type | Description
 :----|:----|:-----
-Block preamble | Map of items | Overall information for the block.
+preamble | Map of items | Overall information for the block.
 ||
-Block statistics | Map of statistics | Statistics about the block.
+statistics | Map of statistics | Statistics about the block.
+Optional.
 ||
-Block tables | Map of tables | The tables containing data referenced by individual Q/R data items.
+tables | Map of tables | The tables containing data referenced by individual Q/R data items.
 ||
-Q/Rs | Array of Q/R data items | Details of individual Q/R data items.
+queries | Array of Q/R data items | Details of individual Q/R data items.
 ||
-Address Event Counts | Array of Address Event counts | Per client counts of ICMP messages and TCP resets.
+address-event-counts | Array of Address Event counts | Per client counts of ICMP messages and TCP resets.
 ||
-Malformed Packets | Array of malformed packets | Wire contents of malformed packets.
+malformed-packets | Array of malformed packets | Wire contents of malformed packets.
+Optional.

 ## Block preamble map